elixirschool/elixirschool/lessons/en/basics/mix.md

----
+%{
-version: 1.1.2
+  version: "1.1.2",
-title: Mix
+  title: "Mix",
----
+  excerpt: """
   Before we can dive into the deeper waters of Elixir we first need to learn about Mix.
 If you're familiar with Ruby, Mix is Bundler, RubyGems, and Rake combined.
 It's a crucial part of any Elixir project and in this lesson we're going to explore just a few of its great features.
 To see all that Mix has to offer in the current environment run `mix help`.

 Until now we've been working exclusively within `iex` which has limitations.
 In order to build something substantial we need to divide our code up into many files to effectively manage it; Mix lets us do that with projects.

-{% include toc.html %}
+  """
+}
+---

 ## New Projects